 - To liaise and monitor the actions of government, organisations and companies, on issues affecting the Somers community

-The SRA publishes newsletters on a regular basis throughout the year to keep residents informed of committee activities, and events that may impact on Somers and its residents.
+The SRA publishes newsletters on a regular basis throughout the year to keep residents up to date with committee activities, and issues that may impact on Somers.

 In addition to the regular newsletters, the SRA disseminates other documents such as relevant Shire and other local information, fliers, notices of meetings, questionnaires and surveys.